GrokSoft/PlexNotes/README.md

   * To run the server use: `node plexNotesServer.js` while in the server folder.

 * The client can be found under the `/www` directory.
-  * To run the client load the `index.html` page while in the www folder.
+  * To run the client load the `index.html` page with a web browser while in the www folder.

   ###### _Note: If you get a cross domain error when loading the client, you will need to serve the page with a web server, such as the one built into IntelliJ.
 The reason for this is when the page is loaded though a file:// url some browsers will throw a cross domain exception when the page uses http:// for the REST calls._